Netatalk/netatalk/doc/manpages/man1/nad.1.md

 names of the files themselves are not changed.
 If cp detects an attempt to copy a file to itself, the copy will fail.

+Source and destination paths must be inside configured AFP volumes unless **\-\-force** is used.
 When a copy targeting an AFP volume is detected, its CNID database daemon is connected and all copies will also go through the CNID database.
 AppleDouble data are also copied and created as needed when the target is an AFP volume.

 Options: